KV-2 German Captured Type Soviet Heavy Tank Trumpeter 1/35

 Ｉ made the pistol port by myself.
 And spare caterpillar was also attached on the turret side like Tiger II.

-An original hatch was made an open state.
+An original hatch was made in an open state.

 Base paint of dark yellow.

-It is fiction, of course, I painted like this to refer Ferdinand’s camouflage painting of Kursk battle, the 654th heavy tank destroyer battalion.
-It is self-confidence, but this camouflage painting is good looking and matched with big turret and body as Ferdinand.
+It is fiction, of course, I painted like this to refer to Ferdinand’s camouflage painting of the Kursk battle, the 654th heavy tank destroyer battalion.
+It is self-confident, but this camouflage painting is good-looking and matched with a big turret and body as Ferdinand.